 Currently, atmospheric sampling for gas emission measurements requires the construction of towers or the hiring of aircraft - capital-intensive methods.
 Easy access to unmanned aerial vehicles (UAV, "drones") has opened up new possibilities for remote gas sampling (e.g. greenhouse gases, VOCs and water vapor).
 The aim of the Iso-Drone projects was to develop, test and produce modular UAV-based gas sampling and monitoring systems for emission and isotope measurements.
 Please find further information on the ISOdrone project site.

 Vienna Scientific Instruments is highly interested in participating as a partner or beneficiary in cross-sectoral research and training activities at the national (Austrian), European and international level.
 We are also interested in hosting Early Stage Researchers (ESR; who can enroll for PhD studies at several world-class universities in Vienna), short and long term secondments of academic staff at any career stage from PhD students to senior researchers as "Entrepreneurs in Residence" (EIR), and participating with our engineering staff in R&D&I calls and exchange programs for research and innovation staff.
-We have experience in writing and submitting grant proposals to Austrian (e.g. "Iso-2-Drone", "C-SALS", FFG, Austria) and European partner organizations (e.g. "FutureArctic" proposal, Marie Sklodowska-Curie Action, Innovative Training Network, FP7, H2020, Horizon Europe) and have implemented many successful industry-academia projects as described above.
+We have experience in writing and submitting grant proposals to Austrian (e.g. "Iso-2-Drone", "C-SALS", FFG, Austria) and European partner organizations (e.g. "FutureArctic" proposal, Marie Sklodowska-Curie Action, Innovative Training Network, FP7, H2020, Horizon Europe) and have implemented many successful industry-academia projects.
 Please contact us if you would like to discuss opportunities for joint projects.